-The Federal Judiciary Act of 1789 was the landmark statute that was introduced in the first session of the United State Congress.
-The Judiciary Act established the Unites States Federal Judicial Branch.
+The Federal Judiciary Act of 1789 was the landmark statute that was introduced in the first session of the United States Congress.
+The Judiciary Act established the United States Federal Judicial Branch.
 Article III of the United States Constitution states that one Supreme Court is to be vested with the nation’s judicial powers.
 Initially, this provision was met with dispute and opposition, for many feared that establishing all judicial powers into a single court would leave the door wide open for tyranny.

 The Act would also state that there would be six Supreme Court Justices, one being a Chief Justice and the other five being Associate Justices.
 The Judiciary Act would also create both the Office of Attorney General and the United States Marshal’s Service that would serve each individual judicial district also created by the Act.
 These judicial districts were created in each of the eleven states that ratified the Constitution.

 Each State would have one district, with the exception of Massachusetts and Virginia, each of which would have two.
 The Judiciary Act of 1789 would also allow for the power of the Supreme Court to issue writs of mandamus, but this would later be declared unconstitutional in the landmark case of Marbury v.
 Madison.